605C – Curriculum–Senior High School

 - Industrial Technology – exploration of technological systems, technological literacy; trade and industrial programs.

-- Education – and controlling business office systems and procedures, including preparing, transcribing, systematizing and preserving communications; preparing and analyzing financial records; receiving and disbursing money; gathering, processing and distributing information.
+- Business Education – planning, organizing, directing, and controlling business office systems and procedures, including preparing, transcribing, systematizing and preserving communications; preparing and analyzing financial records; receiving and disbursing money; gathering, processing and distributing information.

 - Marketing Education – merchandising and management.